 Lithium metal is often used in disposable and rechargeable batteries, while lithium salts are used in medicine as treatment for mental disorders.

 In the right picture a oxide free Lithium metal sample is showed

-High Purity Lithium metal sample of 1 gram, shiny silvery-white rods in labeled glass vial under mineral oil.
+High Purity Lithium metal sample of 1 gram, shiny silvery pieces in labeled glass vial under mineral oil.
 Pure and Safe Lithium metal for element collection and laboratory.
 The mineral oil prevents, but it doesn't stops entirely, the oxidization of Lithium metal inside.